galaxyproject/training-material/topics/transcriptomics/tutorials/mirna-target-finder/tutorial.md

 > ### {% icon question %} Questions
 >
-> What is the biological function of BR6OX2, the most upregulated gene?
+> What is the biological function of BR6OX2, the most downregulated gene?
 >
 > > ### {% icon solution %} Solution
 > >